CesiumGS/3d-tiles/specification/Metadata/0.0.0/README.md

 The metadata texture encoding serves a different purpose than the other encodings.
 Instead of associating metadata with an instance, this encoding associates metadata with each individual texel in a texture.
 In this situation, values are indexed by texture coordinates rather than instance ID.
 This allows, among other things, interpolation of metadata values (at least for numeric types).

-This is useful for continuous properties such as elevation, depth, vector fields, and many other properties that vary with position.
+This is useful for continuous properties such as elevation, vegetation index, vector fields, and many other properties that vary with position.
 It also can be used for better compression of metadata values in some cases.

 ```json
 {